 Division 5 — Consultation and provision of information

-74. Consultation
+74. Consultation between board and Minister

 The board of a port authority and the Minister, at the request of either, are to consult together, either personally or through appropriate representatives, in relation to any aspect of the operations of the port authority.